qv1ntv5/OSEP/ClientSideAttacks/MicrosoftOffice/README.md

 4. We retrieve the connection by using a [listener](https://github.com/qv1ntv5/OSEP/blob/main/ClientSideAttacks/Payloads/MsfVenom/Listener.sh).

+Thus, we inyect in the flow of execution of an existing proces the contents of a script which not exist on the current system soc cannot be detected with the AV.

 The rest of scripts present on this repository are only to help the reader to understand the main scripts necesary to perform the operation.

 <br>